caolan/async/README.md

 * arr - An array to iterate over.
 * iterator(item, callback) - A truth test to apply to each item in the array.
-  The iterator is passed a callback which must be called once it has completed.
+  The iterator is passed a callback which must be called with a boolean argument once it has completed.
 * callback(results) - A callback which is called after all the iterator functions have finished.